NHSDigital/record-a-vaccination-guidance/app/recording-a-vaccination.md

 ### Selecting a vaccinator

 Select and record registered clinicians or non-registered staff that appear under ‘Vaccinator’.
+You’ll see users that have been added with or without a clinician status.
+For more information, see [managing users](https://guide.ravs.england.nhs.uk/managing-users/).

 A vaccinator will remain the same until you make new selections during your session or log out.

 ### Selecting where the vaccination is taking place